 Claim to Infamy: Brown murdered Evansville resident Ginger Gasaway when she broke up with him and demanded the return of her car.
 After killing her, he dismembered her body with a reciprocating saw and discarded it in pieces around Posey, Gibson, and Warrick counties.
 While serving his life sentence for Gasaway’s murder, Brown confessed to killing thirteen others.
 Although some of the details he provided were able to be corroborated, no additional bodies were found to verify his claims.
-In 2011, he strangled another inmate to death at Miami Correctional Facility.
+In 2011, he strangled another inmate to death at Miami Correctional Facility at Bunker Hill.

 Indiana Connection: A native of Cynthiana, Brown was no stranger to Indiana law enforcement long before he murdered Ginger Gasaway.
 In 1977, he kidnapped, robbed, and assaulted a friend in Owensville.
 He had served 18 years of a life sentence for that crime when he was released to kill again.